staystatic/staystatic.github.io/index.md

 ## What's Stay Static?  {#whatis}

+Inspired by the tradition of [ToDoMVC](http://todomvc.com) that helps you select an MV* framework or [HNPWA - Hacker News readers as Progressive Web Apps](https://hnpwa.com) that helps you select a progressive web stack, the Stay Static Series presents the world's greatest static website compilers / builders / generators in action that helps you select a tool to build your next website.

-Interested in building modern, faster, better websites that run on any web server or even on "server-less" web storage services?
+Let's buid modern, faster, better websites that run on any web server or even on "server-less" web storage services.
 No database or application server required.
 Upload your HTML, CSS, JS and media files and voila!
 That's it.

-Inspired by the tradition of [ToDoMVC](http://todomvc.com) that helps you select an MV* framework or [HNPWA - Hacker News readers as Progressive Web Apps](https://hnpwa.com) that helps you select a progressive web stack, the Stay Static Series presents the world's greatest static website compilers / builders / generators in action that helps you select a tool to build your next website.

 The one design, many samples showcases how to build a website with: